Private Wealth 2024

 Salaries tax is imposed on all income arising in or derived from Hong Kong from an office, employment or pension.
 It is necessary to identify where the employment is located in order to decide whether income arises in or is derived from Hong Kong.
 Such income includes all forms of income and benefits from employment, such as awards of shares or options and the rental value of a place of residence provided rent-free to the employee.

-Salaries tax is calculated at progressive rates from 2% to 17% on the net chargeable income or at the standard rate of 15% of the net income (ie, without allowances), whichever is lower.
+Salaries tax is calculated at progressive rates from 2% to 17% on the net chargeable income or at the two-tiered standard rates of 15% on the first HKD5 million of the net income and 16% on the remainder of the net income (ie, without allowances), whichever is lower.

 Allowances